Companies not sticking to standards will be prosecuted.

 Most of the companies that claim they sell organic foods have been fooling people as there is no certification or regulation available that it needs to go through.
 They sell organic foods at a higher price without proper certification from FSSAI.

 According to FSSAI, the companies which are not sticking to set standards will be prosecuted, and from July 2018, if anyone is selling organic food that is not appropriately labeled, it would come under the heading of illegal.
 The Food Safety and Standards Authority of India has also issued regulations that will require food companies claiming to sell organic foods to get certified by either the Participatory Guarantee System for India (PGS India) or National Programme for Organic Production (NPOP).

 Companies that are actually selling organic foods need to mark the produce as organic by getting a voluntary logo from the FSSAI.
 Till now, getting certification from PGS India or NPOP was mostly voluntary, but this is going to change soon.
 The foods will be labeled authentic after a thorough and rigorous investigation.
 If a company claims to sell organic foods, it needs to ensure that everything from soil, air, seed is organic; only then will the product be labeled as organic.

 Pawan Aggrawal who serves as the CEO of FSSAI has stated that any company which claims to sell organic foods but is not sticking to standards can be prosecuted.

 For about two decades, organic farming certification was put into effect via a process of third-party certification that fell under NPOP.
 It was handled by the Ministry of Commerce and was primarily used for certifying general exports only.
-About 24 agencies were authorized by NPOP to verify processing units, farms and storages.
+About 24 agencies were authorized by NPOP to verify processing units, farms, and storage.
 Only the companies that were successful got a special ‘India Organic’ logo.

-For more queries on FSSAI and registrations, you can discuss with our expert consultant.
+For more queries on FSSAI registrations, you can discuss them with our expert consultant.
 Get in touch here.